Softball Head Coach Dwight Sanders

-Dwight Sanders enters his first year as the assistant for the Otero Rattler’s softball
+Dwight Sanders enters his first year as the Head Coach for the Otero Rattler’s softball

 team.
 Coach Dwight played varsity baseball at Fountain Fort Carson High School from